Cat Travel & Cat Shipping

-For the safety of your cat it is normal to transport moggies within a secure pet carrier.
-For overland cat travel these can be purchased from many pet shops.
+For the safety of your cat, it is normal to transport moggies within a secure pet carrier.
+For overland, cat travels these can be purchased from many pet shops.
 However, if you are considering international cat travel then you will need to meet a number of requirements set out by airlines.

 To make your life easier, PBS Pet Travel can supply airline-approved cat carriers.
 This means you can rest assured that the cat carrier abides by airline rules and will be accepted when relocating overseas.

 To make travelling in a cat carrier as pleasant as possible it is critical that you allow your cat time to adjust and familiarize itself with the carrier before being confined for long periods of time.
 It is therefore recommended that you purchase your carrier in plenty of time and allow your cat time to explore it and get familiar.

-It can helpful to leave the door of the carrier open at home so that your cat can explore the interior.
-Placing some comfy bedding inside (such as an old unwanted jumper) and some favourite cat treats are likely to coax your feline inside and see their encourage them to recognise the carrier as a safe environment.
+It can help to leave the door of the carrier open at home so that your cat can explore the interior.
+Placing some comfy bedding inside (such as an old unwanted jumper) and some favourite cat treats are likely to coax your feline inside and encourage them to recognise the carrier as a safe environment.

 Cat Travel Tips

 Even if you are relocating abroad, you will likely find your car will need transporting in your car at some point.
 Alternatively, many cat owners that PBS deal with opt to use our dedicated pet courier service.
 In such a case, your feline friend will be collected by one of our pet-loving team and they will transport your pet in one of our air-conditioned pet taxis.

 For those who opt to transport their cat by road themselves there are a number of rules that should be remembered:

 Your first and most important concern throughout the journey should be the welfare of your cat.
 That means doing everything you can to make the journey as safe and comfortable as possible.